 Does this mean that largely or completely subjective injury claims do not have actual value?
 Of course not.
 But usually, you will not get anything resembling fair value for a case like this until the eve of trial.
 While juries are skeptical of Plaintiffs whose injury claims rest solely on their subjective report of pain, this skepticism can be overcome by the evidence, a credible and honest Plaintiff with a real story to tell.

 Settlement Value By Type of Injury

-It is hard, really hard, to estimate settlement value of serious personal injury cases.
-We try to give victims (and lawyer and insurance adjusters) some idea of values on our website by breaking out specific injuries and providing verdict and settlement statistics and looking at sample cases and seeing how much money the insurance company or jury gave the Plaintiff.
+It is hard, really hard, to estimate the settlement value of serious personal injury cases.
+We try to give victims (and lawyers and insurance adjusters) some idea of values on our website by breaking out specific injuries and providing verdict and settlement statistics and looking at sample cases and seeing how much money the insurance company or jury gave the Plaintiff.
 Certainly, seeing how much money juries have given — or insurance companies have agreed to — in similar cases should be a great predictor of settlement value.
-But cases involve a myriad of factors that cannot be easily summarized and it is impossible to tell which facts mattered to a jury or if we even know what those factors were.
-So if you want to research the value of cases based on particular injury, as we do on our site, take it with a caveat that you cannot figure out the value of a case solely by looking a settlement statistics and similar verdicts.
+But cases involve a myriad of factors that cannot be easily summarized, and it is impossible to tell which facts mattered to a jury or if we even know what those factors were.
+So if you want to research the value of cases based on particular injury, as we do on our site, take it with a caveat that you cannot figure out the value of a case solely by looking at settlement statistics and similar verdicts.

 *No matter how severe the victim’s injury may be, the top settlement value is invariably restricted by the financial resources available — insurance or otherwise — to satisfy the claim.
 This post looks at value assuming that the policy limits and Defendant’s personal assets suffice to satisfy the claim, and there is no liability dispute who is responsible for the injuries or that the injuries are causally related to the negligence.